jarg-147/store-challenge/README.md

 #### Network

 - `Retrofit`: One of the most used libraries for network calls, I have been using this library for a long time and I am quite proficient with it.
-In spite of this I am starting to test Ktor in some projects.
+In the other hand, I am starting to test Ktor in some projects.

 #### Images